twitchax/ratrod/DEVELOPMENT.md

 ## TODO

 - Move more operations into typestate pattern?
-- Update README with new procedure.
-- Add connection lifecycle management for UDP with a reasonable "last seen" timeout on both sides.
+- Add tests that test connection lidecycle (timeouts, etc.).